Shawarma Rice with White Sauce (in one pot)

-- Dice the onions, crush the garlic and wash and drain the rice
+- Dice the onions, crush the garlic and wash and drain the rice.

 - Add the onions and cook for a few minutes until softened.
 Then add the garlic and the spices and continue cooking a further few minutes

 I love to pair this shawarma rice with some greens.
 I usually make a simple salad with whatever I have in the fridge like cucumber, tomato, lettuce, onion.
-The easiest dressing is a lemon and olive oil dressing to keep the flavours simple.
-You can also serve it with my kale tahini salad or some Fattoush if you're feeling it!

 If you tried these recipes, please consider leaving a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page – I’d love to hear from you!
 You can also hop on over to Instagram and say hello!